top of page

 Ross Davis

-Ross Davis joined the WINLF team in 2021 as Grant Manager, where he assists in securing grants and other funding opportunities to support WINLF's mission and ensuring those opportunities are successful.
-Prior to joining WINLF, Ross worked for nearly 20 years in roles that largely involved successful fundraising in Indian country, such as a grant consultant for nonprofits and federal/local government agencies involved in Indian programs and as a community development specialist for an Indian-based nonprofit whose mission was to reduce poverty among Indian tribes in the Wisconsin Northwoods.
-Ross has also periodically served as an adjunct lecturer of sociology, in which he has a doctorate.
-He is originally from Indianapolis, Indiana.
+Has worked in roles largely involved in successful fundraising in Indian Country, such as grant consultant for non-profits, federal/local government agencies and as a community development specialist for an Indian-based non-profit whose mission was to reduce poverty among Indian Tribes in the Wisconsin Northwoods.
+He has a doctorate in sociology and periodically serves as an adjunct lecturer.

 Christine Haling.jpg